anegrin/GiUCAN/docs/index.md

 ## Flashing

-You can use [dfu-util](https://github.com/anegrin/GiUCAN/blob/main/Makefile#L102C7-L102C15) or [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html); connect boards via USB in boot mode by shortcutting BO and 3V3 pins then flash the firmware you like via DFU (Erasing & Programming -> USB from the dropdown on the left).
+You can use [dfu-util](https://github.com/anegrin/GiUCAN/blob/main/Makefile#L102C7-L102C15) or [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html); connect boards via USB in boot mode by short cutting BO and 3V3 pins then flash the firmware you like via DFU (Erasing & Programming -> USB from the dropdown on the left).

 ## Usage

 Once flashed and connected power on your car; after few seconds you'll see the SNS led on the left active and it means that the SNS has been disabled.

-To view messages on the dashboard just keep the cruise control RES button pressed for a couple of seconds, keep it pressed again to hide; you can use cruise control speed joistick to move across dashboard items (1 by 1 or 10 by 10 using "hard press").
+To view messages on the dashboard just keep the cruise control RES button pressed for a couple of seconds, keep it pressed again to hide; you can use cruise control speed joystick to move across dashboard items (1 by 1 or 10 by 10 using "hard press").

 If ETM need to show something it will stay on the dashboard for a little bit ore than a second, then GiUCAN will display the item again.

-If a DPF regeneration is about to start and it's not a "forced" one GiUCAN will fire a sound notification (seatbelts alarm) and display the "DPF status" item on the dashboard (even if you havent enable messages by long press of RES button).
+If a DPF regeneration is about to start and it's not a "forced" one GiUCAN will fire a sound notification (seat belts alarm) and display the "DPF status" item on the dashboard (even if you haven't enabled messages by long press of RES button).

 ## Customization